Hypothesis tests for structured rank correlation matrices: Introduction

-The hypothesis $H_0$ is general by design; suitable choices of $\B$ correspond to a wide variety of patterns.
-When $\B$ is the vector of ones, $L=1$ and $\T$ is an equicorrelation matrix, which is core to, e.g, shrinkage techniques in genetics \citep{Schafer/Strimmer:2005}.
-When $\B_{r \ell} = \mathbbm{1}(\t_{p,r} = \bs{\beta}_\ell)$ for all $r \in \{1,\ldots, p\}$ and $\ell \in \{1,\ldots, L\}$, $\t_p$ is constrained to possess only $L$ distinct entries and $\T$ has a certain block structure.
-Such a $\T$ arises in the block DECO model of \cite{Engle/Kelly:2012} or in partially exchangeable copula models \citep{Perreault/Duchesne/Neslehova:2019}.
-Yet another option is the hypothesis that $\T$ is a Toeplitz matrix as in, e.g., AR models or in the shrinkage technique of \cite{Zhang/Zhou/Li:2019}.
+where $\t_p$ is a $p= d(d-1)/2$ dimensional vectorization of the above-diagonal entries of $\T$ and $\B$ is a known $p \times L$ matrix of rank $L$, where $L < p$.
+Suitable choices of $\B$ correspond to a wide variety of patterns.
+When $\B$ is the vector of ones, $\T$ is an equicorrelation matrix, which is core to, e.g, shrinkage techniques in genetics \citep{Schafer/Strimmer:2005}.
+When $B_{r \ell} = \mathbbm{1}(\tau_{p,r} = \beta_\ell)$ for all $r \in \{1,\ldots, p\}$ and $\ell \in \{1,\ldots, L\}$, $\t_p$ possesses only $L$ distinct entries and $\T$ has a block structure, which arises, e.g., in the block DECO model of \cite{Engle/Kelly:2012} or in partially exchangeable copula models considered by \cite{Perreault/Duchesne/Neslehova:2019}.
+Other choices of $\B$ can make $\T$ a Toeplitz matrix as in, e.g., AR models or in the shrinkage technique of \cite{Zhang/Zhou/Li:2019}, or a banded matrix ensuing, e.g., in ante-dependence models for longitudinal data, viz.\ \cite{Zimmermanetal:2010}.

-The first contribution of this paper is to develop distribution-free tests of $H_0$ in \eqref{eq:H0}.
-Such comprehensive methodology has so far been lacking, although special hypotheses concerning the entries of the Pearson or rank-based correlation matrices have received some attention in the literature.
-The hypothesis of equal pair-wise Pearson correlations under the assumption that $\bs{X}$ is multivariate Normal have been considered by, e.g., \cite{Aitkin/Nelson/Reinfurt:1968,Bartlett:1950,Anderson:1963,Lawley:1963}. \cite{Gaisser:2010} develop tests of the hypothesis that the Spearman rank correlation matrix is an equicorrelation matrix.
+The fact that $H_0$ in \eqref{eq:H0} is more general than most existing proposals is an advantage in applications as complex correlation patterns are often observed.
+For example, tests of hypotheses that are more general than equicorrelation or partial exchangeability are required to find a suitable dependence model for sea level measurements considered herein.

-To carry out the tests of $H_0$ in \eqref{eq:H0}, we use asymptotic arguments both when the dimension $d$ is fixed and when $d$ is allowed to grow with the sample size.
-In the latter case, we rely on recent high-dimensional asymptotic results for $U$-statistics developed by \cite{Chen:2018}.
-Because of its relevance in applications, we devote special attention to the more restricted hypothesis of partial exchangeability, which contains full exchangeability as a special case.
-We also propose various scalable numerical strategies for real data implementation.
+The main contribution of this paper is the development of distribution-free tests of the general hypothesis in \eqref{eq:H0} for continuous random vectors.
+Such comprehensive methodology had so far been lacking, although special hypotheses concerning the entries of the Pearson or Spearman correlation matrices have received some attention in the literature.
+Under the assumption that $\bs{X}$ is multivariate Normal, the hypothesis that the Pearson correlation matrix is an equicorrelation matrix was considered by several authors, see, e.g., \cite{Aitkin/Nelson/Reinfurt:1968} and references therein; while \cite{Wang/Daniels:2014} test for a banded matrix. \cite{Gaisser:2010} developed tests of the hypothesis that the Spearman rank correlation matrix is an equicorrelation matrix in a fixed dimension $d$.
+A special case of $H_0$ in \eqref{eq:H0} arises when $\T$ is the identity matrix.
+This pattern is implied by pair-wise independence of the components of $\X$, but not vice versa.
+Still, off-diagonal entries of $\T$ have been used as a basis of tests of independence, most recently in high-dimensional settings \citep{Han/Chen/Liu:2017,Mao:2018,Leung/Drton:2018}.